abtion/guidelines/behaviour_and_protocol/feedback.md

 ### Challenge Directly
 The "Challenge Directly" axis is about how direct you are when giving feedback.
 It's about how willing you are to give feedback that might be hard to hear.

+### The four quadrants
+Here's the description of three of the four quadrants from [Radical Candor](https://www.radicalcandor.com/our-approach/):
+#### Ruinous Empathy
+Ruinous Empathy is what happens when you want to spare someone’s short-term feelings, so you don’t tell them something they need to know.
+You Care Personally, but fail to Challenge Directly.
+It’s praise that isn’t specific enough to help the person understand what was good, or criticism that is sugar-coated and unclear.
+Or simply silence.
+Ruinous Empathy may feel nice or safe, but is ultimately unhelpful and even damaging.
+This is a feedback fail.

+#### Obnoxious Aggression
+Obnoxious Aggression, also called brutal honesty or front stabbing, is what happens when you challenge someone directly, but don’t show you care about them personally.
+It’s praise that doesn’t feel sincere or criticism and feedback that isn’t delivered kindly.

+#### Manipulative Insincerity
+Manipulative Insincerity — backstabbing, political or passive-aggressive behavior — is what happens when you neither Care Personally nor Challenge Directly.
+It’s praise that is insincere, flattery to a person’s face and harsh criticism behind their back.
+Often it’s a self-protective reaction to Obnoxious Aggression.
+This is the worst kind of feedback fail.

 ### The matrix
 ![Radical Candor Matrix](./radical-candor-matrix.png)